Shoulder Rotation Exercises

-Some of these shoulder rotation exercises are derived from dance of shiva movements.
+Some of these forearm and shoulder rotation exercises are derived from dance of shiva movements.

 Muscles that attach between the shoulder blade and the humerus include:

 The first four of these muscles constitute the rotator cuff.
 Their tendons attach high up on the humerus close to the "ball" of the shoulder joint.

 The teres major, with its tendon inserting further down the arm bone isn't included in the rotator cuff group even though it shares a similar name.
 That being said, it can take part in controlling shoulder rotation.

 Coracobrachialis, along with the anterior and posterior heads of the deltoid, can also be used in shoulder rotation.
 Depending on arm position, the medial head of the deltoid may also be involved in shoulder rotation.

 The triceps long head and the biceps both attach from the shoulder blade to the bones of the forearm (the radius and ulna.)

 With arms straight it can be harder to differentiate shoulder rotations and forearm rotations.
 To that end, one approach is to first rotate the upper arm, noticing the how the point of your elbow rotates with your uppe arm.
 From there, rotate the forearms, noticing how the direction the palm faces changes, relative to the point of the elbow.

 For all of these exercises (including the bent elbow arm rotations in the following section) work at keeping your spine long.
 That means make your neck feel long, make the back of your ribcage, your thoracic spine, feel long, make your lumbar spine feel long all the way to the bottom tip of the sacrum.